symplasma/retsyn/README.md

 - [x] Allow toggling between fuzzy and exact search
 - [x] Do indexing in background threads
 - [x] Add toggle for display of snippets
-- [ ] Do indexing after starting UI interaction
+- [x] Do indexing after starting UI interaction
 - [ ] Display indexing status in UI
+  - [ ] Count the number of paths discovered
+  - [ ] Show a progress bar during indexing
+- [ ] Default to showing the preview
 - [ ] Auto-toggle snippets off when fuzzy search is active ([Snippet generation breaks with fuzzy fields · Issue #2576](https://github.com/quickwit-oss/tantivy/issues/2576))
 - [ ] Add highlighting of terms in title
+- [ ] Add highlighting of terms in preview
+- [ ] Add sub-search for the preview
-- [ ] Add garbage collection for tantivy store after indexing completes
+- [ ] Add garbage collection for tantivy store after indexing completes (it seems like this is already happening at commit based on tracing from tantivy)
 - [x] Allow clearing of search indexes via a CLI flag
 - [ ] Add more indexing sources and types
 - [ ] Add file type converters